A support and advocacy organization for people with Multiple Chemical Sensitivities (MCS) and those that care for them.

-The search for a safe place to live is one of the most troublesome, frustrating, and risky activities a person with chemical sensitivities can undertake.
+The search for a safe place to live is one of the most troublesome, frustrating and risky activities a person with chemical sensitivities can undertake.
 And yet for most sufferers, it will be one of the most important.
-CIIN does not make specific recommendations, but it does make two suggestions here that may be of help.
-The first is a set of basic principles to consider in looking for a place to go.
-The second is an alternative housing possibility in sharing accommodations.
+CIIN does not make specific recommendations, but please pay attention to the Basic Recommendations below.

 Remember, there is no perfect place.
 Every location has its pluses and minuses, so do not become paralyzed by the expectation of finding perfection.

 Wherever you are living, it is usually not a good idea to move away from a functioning support system, be it relatives or friends.
 (Do not make the mistake of thinking of your friends and relatives as a support system if, in fact, they are not.)
 However, if the spot where you are living is unsuitable for your health, you may have to relocate locally while staying near your support.
 Investigation will often find cleaner microclimates in even the most unlikely areas.
 Pay close attention to wind patterns and land usage, and stay at least 17 miles up-wind of the nearest source of pollution.
 Stay away from the suburbs or other heavily pesticided/herbicided areas such as golf courses or picture-perfect neighborhoods.